空 · Sora · Sofa

 Every corner dissolved, every hard line rounded, every place the eye would catch softened until only the shape remains.

-Each piece is resolved through computational structural simulation.
+Each piece is tested for proportion, structure, and touch.
 Yume took 200 iterations to ISO 7174.
 Maru took thousands.
-Not styled — solved.
+Not styled — resolved.

 The chair back looks as good as its front.
 The sofa floats mid-room.
 The round table has no head.
 Every angle is seen, so every angle is intentional.